CONDITIONS

 Myomectomy (removal of fibroids) via laparoscopic or robotic-assisted techniques

-Hysterectomy (removal of the womb) — considered a major operation for severe cases when childbearing is complete
+Hysterectomy (removal of the womb) — major surgery for severe cases when childbearing is complete

-As a private gynaecologist in London, Dr Kaur specialises in minimally invasive and robotic-assisted surgery, ensuring faster recovery, less pain, and outstanding care.
+As a private gynaecologist in London, Dr Kaur specialises in minimally invasive and robotic-assisted surgery, faster recovery, less pain and excellent care.

 How Do Heavy Periods Affect Everyday Life?
 (Iron Deficiency Anaemia)

-Heavy periods, or very heavy menstrual bleeding, can disrupt everything from work to social activities to emotional wellbeing.
+Heavy periods or very heavy menstrual bleeding can affect everything from work to social activities to emotional wellbeing.
 Many women experience:

 Chronic fatigue and feeling tired